FMXExpress/Trolledge/README.md

 # Trolledge v0.51
 Object Pascal Code Editor for Windows and Mac OSX.
 Compiles with Firemonkey in Delphi 10 Seattle.
+This is a beta prototype so you should keep a backup of your projects when using this application.

 # Features
 - Project directory explorer